Evolution under Stochastic Transmission: Mutation-Rate Modifiers: Invasion Analysis of Modifier Allele

-\end{itemize} Thus the invasion dynamics depend on selection $s$, recombination $R$, and the resident mutation rate $u_1$ through the entries of $\mathbf F$.
-Because the modifier has no direct fitness effect, its initial change is driven by the dynamics of the $M_2$–bearing haplotypes $(AM_2,aM_2)$ near the resident haplotypes $AM_1, aM_1$.
-Selection at the $A/a$ locus generates the associations that facilitate this growth, whereas recombination modulates these associations each generation, as reflected in the $R$–dependent terms of $\mathbf F$.
-The condition $\rho(\mathbf F)>1$ defines the criterion for invasion.
+In both cases, invasion depends on selection $s$, recombination $R$, the resident mutation rate $u_1$, and the time--dependent mutation rate $u_{2,t}$ induced by the invader.
+Because $M_2$ has no direct fitness effect, its initial growth is driven entirely by the dynamics of the rare haplotypes $(AM_2,aM_2)$ near the resident mutation--selection balance.
+Selection at the $A/a$ locus generates the associations that produce the asymptotic multiplicative growth rate of the rare modifier haplotypes, while recombination modulates this rate each generation.
+The condition $\rho(\mathbf F)>1$ therefore defines the criterion for invasion of the modifier allele $M_2$ near mutation--selection equilibrium.